buildpacks-community/kpack/rfcs/0000-cosign-integration.md

 `kpack` will be able to determine that the user wants to sign images using `cosign` by scanning the existing keys in each of the secrets.
-Secrets to be used by `cosign` signing should contain at least the `cosign.key` and `cosign.password` keys on the `data` section.
+Secrets to be used by `cosign` signing must contain at least the `cosign.key` and `cosign.password` keys on the `data` section.
 Optionally, the user can also annotate the secrets with the following information:
 - `kpack.io/cosign.repository`: a separate registry URL to upload the generated